bputrah/open-telemetry-kit/README.md

 The `quickstart.py` script accepts a standalone `.csv` or `.srt` or a video file with an embedded `.srt`.
 It will read in the data, convert it to JSON, and write it to the provided destination.

-From the new OTK_quickstart directory, you can execute the script via one of the following commands.
+#### Telemetry extraction and conversion example

+1. In your terminal go to the new `OTK_quickstart` directory.

-Extract telemetry from the sample video:
+2. Extract telemetry from the sample video:

 >$ python3 quickstart.py embedded_srt_example.mov embedded_srt_example.json

-_Note: Because the telemetry is embedded, this script will create a `metadata.json` file and extract the data into `[video_name].srt`.
-This will not happen with standalone telemetry files like in the examples below._
+Note: Because the telemetry is embedded, this script will create a `metadata.json` file and extract the data into `[video_name].srt`.
+This will not happen with standalone telemetry files like in the examples below.

-Extract telemetry from the sample `srt` or `csv` files respectively:
+3. Extract telemetry from the sample `srt` or `csv` files respectively:

 >$ python3 quickstart.py srt_example.srt srt_example.json

 >$ python3 quickstart.py csv_example.csv csv_example.json

-This process will create a new JSON file containing the telemetry extracted from the sample file.
+Note: This process will create a new JSON file containing the telemetry extracted from the sample file.
 The data is organized into an array of objects (or, in python terminology, a list of dictionaries)

+#### Data manipulation example

-For an example of simple data manipulation, open `quickstart.py` and uncomment the lines:
+1. For an example of simple data manipulation, open `quickstart.py` and uncomment the lines:

 ```
 # gps = Telemetry()